WoodierCupd/google-analytics-module/README.md

 2. Install dependencies using `yarn install` or `npm install`
 3. Start development server using `yarn dev` or `npm run dev`

+## What did i change in this fork?
+> asyncID now has 2 parameters, ctx and host.

 ## License

 [MIT License](./LICENSE)